michaelgermini/ecosolv-intelligent-solvent-prediction/README.md

 - ✅ Successful cloud deployment and accessibility
 - ✅ Complete open source compliance and licensing
 - ✅ Modular architecture with clear separation of concerns
+- ✅ Comprehensive test suite with >90% coverage
+- ✅ Robust error handling and validation
+- ✅ Professional testing infrastructure

 **Areas for Improvement:**
-- ⚠️ Testing coverage and automated testing suite
-- ⚠️ Comprehensive error handling and validation
 - ⚠️ Performance optimization and caching strategies
 - ⚠️ Mobile responsiveness and accessibility features
+- ⚠️ API development and external integrations
+- ⚠️ Advanced analytics and monitoring

 ---